The mechanics of node manipulation

-Adding a new node at the beginning of the list
+"Inscribing a new node into the list structure."

 function traverse(head) {